Nilecramm/Fom-Tools/README.md

 - See individual sprites rendered live and edit them (I recommend pausing to do so).
 - Slow down/accelerate the animation speed.
 - Play with the scale of the animation.
 - Edit the sprites live (just press the "refresh" button for them to update).
+- Make groups of body parts and assign them an LUT file, and select the variant you want to render

 ## Requirements